drinkjava2/Multiple-Columns-Tree/README.md

 4. Take too much database space

-### Sorted-Unlimitation-Depth-Tree
+### Sorted-Unlimited-Depth-Tree
-To avoid the disadvantage of "Multiple-Columns-Tree" method, the improvement is to use only one column instead of many columns to record the depth level, by this improve now it has no limitation of depth level and much simpler than the first method, I give it a name "Sorted-Unlimitation-Depth-Tree" becaue it has no depth limitation.
+To avoid the disadvantage of "Multiple-Columns-Tree" method, the improvement is to use only one column instead of many columns to record the depth level, by this improve now it has no limitation of depth level and much simpler than the first method, I give it a name "Sorted-Unlimited-Depth-Tree" becaue it has no depth level limitation.
 See below picture
 (https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemappingv2.png) , please note all nodes are categorized in group, each group has same groupid and with "END" tag at the end, the depth level of end tag set to "0":
 ![image](treemappingv2.png)
 ```